prathimacode-hub/DS-ScriptsNook/Computer Vision/Tutorials/Data Fitting using RANSAC Algorithm/README.md

 ## :nazar_amulet: Applications:
 The RANSAC algorithm is often used in computer vision, e.g., to simultaneously solve the correspondence problem and estimate the fundamental matrix related to a pair of stereo cameras; see also: Structure from motion, scale-invariant feature transform, image stitching, rigid motion segmentation.

-## :nazar_amulet: Conclusion:
+## :nazar_amulet: Limitations
-The algorithm was able to find a correct solution and to eliminate outliers from estimation process.
-Therefore, the effectiveness of RANSAC algorithm applied to estimation of coordinate transformation parameters is confirmed.
-The main goal of the study was to confirm the possibility to properly estimate coordinate transformation parameters, when the total number of points burdened with errors is greater than 50%.
-Calculations performed in the second and third variants prove the effectiveness of the proposed algorithm, with the number of observations burdened with errors at the level of 83%.
-In all three scenarios both residuals and calculated distances between catalogue coordinates and coordinates after transformation were at the level of random observation error.
-The number of required iterations increased with the number of outliers in the data set.
-To assure for 99.7% that in the third scenario the algorithm will select two points that are not outliers 206 iterations were required (Table 1).

 Despite the advantages of this method, it has some flows.
 It is not an efficient method from a computational point of view.
 Number of iterations increases with the number of outliers in the data set and with required probability of successful selection of two inliers.
 It requires much iterations and many operations which sometimes (especially in the case of large sets) take a longer time than the standard procedure.

+## :nazar_amulet: Conclusion:
+The algorithm was able to find a correct solution and to eliminate outliers from estimation process.
+Therefore, the effectiveness of RANSAC algorithm applied to estimation of coordinate transformation parameters is confirmed.

+ :stars: RANSAC regression algorithm takes care of removing outliers from the training data set while fitting the model.

+ :stars:Some of the important hyper parameters for the RANSAC algorithm includes maximum number of iterations, minimum number of samples, loss function, residual threshold.

+ :stars: Python Sklearn implementation of RANSAC regression takes into account median absolute deviation for handling inliers and outliers.

+ :stars: RANSAC regression requires a base estimator to be set.
+With Python Sklearn implementation RANSACRegressor, the default base estimator is LinearRegression.